karlkfi/kpt-config-sync/docs/dev/build.md

 # Building

-To build and deploy all Nomos binaries:
+To build and deploy all GKE Policy Management binaries:

 First time to create the deployment configuration: